How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 Essential oils may react with these chemicals and cause skin irritation, nausea, headaches or other uncomfortable effects.

 Essential oils can also react with toxins built up in the body from chemicals in food, water and the work environment.
-If you experience a reaction to essential oils, it may be wise to temporarily discontinue their use, and start an internal cleansing program (15 days using the GX Assist® with PB Assist®) before resuming regular use of essential oils.
+If you experience a reaction to essential oils, it may be wise to temporarily discontinue their use, and start an internal cleansing program before resuming regular use of essential oils.
 Drinking plenty of purified water is also important.